 The revised text reads on additional explanation of bootstrap approach is included in Lines 257 – 262.

-Regarding the questions on “how can bootstrap simulation eliminate unrelated gene signatures and why running the bootstrap over 1000 samples is sufficient.”: Bootstrap simulation is primarily designed for hypothesis generation study on a known/defined downstream targets regulated by upstream regulator or perturbation.
+Regarding the questions on “how can bootstrap simulation eliminate unrelated gene signatures and why running the bootstrap over 1000 samples is sufficient.”: Bootstrap simulation is primarily designed for hypothesis generation study on a known/defined downstream targets regulated by an upstream regulator or perturbation.
 The downstream targets often consist of a group of genes.
 To assess the significance of the upstream regulator, we attempt to remove those downstream targets from the original pool, which leads to altered SEM results.
-This step will randomly eliminate “same number of gene signatures” blindly, and then will finish the above-mentioned steps.
+In each bootstrap round, it will randomly select “same number of gene signatures”, eliminate them from the original pool, and then proceed with the above-mentioned modeling steps till the end.
 Both bootstrap methods are non-parametric with no assumption of the population distribution; therefore, sufficiently large amount of simulation will provide us empirical distribution where can be consulted for statistics testing.
-It largely depends on how much the “downstream genes target” eliminated will be impacted by the upstream regulator revealed from the SEM fitting.
+It largely depends on the magnitude of the impact from the upstream regulator revealed from the SEM fitting when the “downstream genes targets” are eliminated.
+When the impact is minimal, fewer rounds of the bootstrap will be sufficient.
+Sometimes, a smoother fit can be reached when we reach to 1000 rounds as shown in this sample QQ plot (Figure X1).

+Figure X1, A sample QQ plot of three bootstrap simulation results at 100, 500, and 1000 rounds.

 We started with 100 rounds, assessed the fitting curve, and often found insufficient.
 It largely depends on how many downstream genes target will be eliminated, as we increase the bootstrap rounds, we get smooth fitting as shown in the following graph.
 In our exercise 1000 rounds ensures a stable empirical distribution curve.

 It is mainly required for the bootstrap simulation steps to speed up the process.
 It uses two R packages, parallel and doParallel; it detects available computing cores in real time and requests half of the available cores to conduct the simulation job.
 Take the example we showed in the manuscript on KEGG pathway analysis with 28 categories, it can take up to a couple of hours to finish this step.
 Therefore we suggest a multicore hardware equipment.
 If no multicore is available, it will execute serialized process.

 Results: line 152: sometimes ... help ... proposed new hypothesis - when does it help and when it does not?
 Why are the results provided in zipped file, are they so large? line 165: A Use Case of ...., line 190: ... out hypothesis ... it is unclear what is being referred to